|

 Walters, J.

-John James Leonard Walters (Jackie), 3974753, was
+Brother to Edward, above, John James Leonard Walters ("Jackie"), 3974753, was

 killed on active service in Libya on 27 November 1941.
 He is buried at

-the Heliopolis War Cemetery, Egypt.
-1 H 7
+the Heliopolis War Cemetery,

-He had attended Charlton School, and was the dearly loved son of Mr James Robert and Mrs Lilian Eva Violet Walters, from Gillingham in Kent,
+Born in Dover, he had attended Charlton School.
+He was the dearly loved son of Mr James Robert and Mrs Lilian

 "Very dearly loved by all his family.
-Thy will be done"
+Thy will be done".

 The words at the bottom of his headstone read: "Safe in the arms of